Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates: Abstract

 \section{Abstract}

-Rare-earth titanates are Mott insulators whose magnetic ground state -- antiferromagnetic (AFM) or ferromagnetic (FM) -- can be tuned by the radius of the rare-earth element.
-Here, we combine phenomenology and first-principles calculations to shed light on the generic magnetic phase diagram of a chemically-substituted titanate on the rare-earth site that interpolates between an AFM and a FM state.
-Octahedral rotations present in these perovskites cause the AFM order to acquire a small FM component -- and vice-versa -- removing any multi-critical point from the phase diagram.
-However, for a wide parameter range, a first-order metamagnetic transition line terminating at a critical end-point survives inside the magnetically ordered phase.
-Similarly to the liquid-gas transition, a Widom line emerges from the end-point, characterized by enhanced fluctuations.
-In contrast to metallic ferromagnets, this metamagnetic transition involves two symmetry-equivalent and insulating canted spin states.
-Moreover, instead of a magnetic field, we show that uniaxial strain can be used to tune this transition to zero-temperature, inducing a quantum critical end-point.
+Rare-earth titanates are Mott insulators whose magnetic ground state---antiferromagnetic (AFM) or ferromagnetic (FM)---can be tuned by the radius of the rare-earth element.
+Here, we combine phenomenology and first-principles calculations to shed light on the generic magnetic phase diagram of a chemically substituted titanate on the rare-earth site that interpolates between an AFM and a FM state.
+Octahedral rotations present in these perovskites cause the AFM order to acquire a small FM component---and vice-versa---removing any multicritical point from the phase diagram.
+However, for a wide parameter range, a first-order metamagnetic transition line terminating at a critical endpoint survives inside the magnetically ordered phase.
+Like the liquid-gas transition, a Widom line emerges from the endpoint, characterized by enhanced fluctuations.
+In contrast to metallic FMs, this metamagnetic transition involves two symmetry-equivalent and insulating canted spin states.
+Moreover, instead of a magnetic field, we show that uniaxial strain can be used to tune this transition to zero temperature, inducing a quantum critical endpoint.

-Magnetic quantum phase transitions (QPT) are often associated with exotic phenomena~\cite{Sachdev_book}, from strange metallic behavior to possible deconfined quantum criticality~\cite{Grigera2001,Abanov2003,Senthil2004,Wolfle2007,Ruegg2008,Coldea2010,Jimenez2021}.
-Mott insulating perovskites, such as cuprates, iridates, ruthenates, and titanates, are promising candidates to study such QPTs, since many of the pristine compounds display some type of antiferromagnetic (AFM) order~\cite{Imada1998,Wen2006}.
+Magnetic quantum phase transitions (QPTs) are often associated with exotic phenomena~\cite{Sachdev_book}, from strange metallic behavior to possible deconfined quantum criticality~\cite{Grigera2001,Abanov2003,Senthil2004,Wolfle2007,Ruegg2008,Coldea2010,Jimenez2021}.
+Mott insulating perovskites, such as cuprates, iridates, ruthenates, and titanates, are promising candidates to study such QPTs since many of the pristine compounds display some type of antiferromagnetic (AFM) order~\cite{Imada1998,Wen2006}.
 To suppress the AFM transition temperature and attempt to induce a QPT, it is often necessary to dope the compounds, which also favors a metallic state over the Mott phase.